 With more casual wording, middle names are often omitted.
 (Same goes for the bride and groom.)
 For the request line, take a modern, all-inclusive approach by inviting guests to "share in their joy"—a warm welcome that suits an event with dual sets of hosts.
 Additionally, feel free to use digits—semiformal rules mean you don't need to fully spell out numbers.
 Timing and details are also simplified.
 A general statement of dinner and dancing to follow is plenty.
 The website card directs guests online for any other necessary information.

-Rachel Marvin Creative "Brenna" Invitation suite, price upon request, rachelmarvincreative.com
+Shop Now: Rachel Marvin Creative "Brenna" Invitation suite, price upon request, rachelmarvincreative.com.

 Casual and Colorful